paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-007-national-institute-of-standards-and-technology.md

 1988—Pub.
 L. 100–418 substituted “Institute” for “National Bureau of Standards” in introductory provisions of subsecs. (a) and (b) and wherever appearing in closing provisions of subsec. (c).

 #### Effective Date of 2002 Amendments
 Amendment by Pub.
 L. 107–347 effective Dec.
 17, 2002, see section 402(b) of Pub.
-L. 107–347, set out as an Effective Date note under [section 3541 of Title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3541&num=0&edition=prelim), Public Printing and Documents.
+L. 107–347, set out as a note under [section 3504 of Title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3504&num=0&edition=prelim), Public Printing and Documents.

 Amendment by Pub.
 L. 107–296 effective 60 days after Nov.
 25, 2002, see section 4 of Pub.
 L. 107–296, set out as an Effective Date note under [section 101 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section101&num=0&edition=prelim), Domestic Security.